 When deciding between a full vs queen mattress, it helps to know what the main differences are between the two sizes so that you can figure out which one suits your sleep needs.
 Several different factors affect this, including your height and body type, the available space in your bedroom, and whether you sleep solo or share a bed.

 In our full vs queen mattress size comparison, we look at the main benefits and drawbacks of each, who they are well suited to, and what you need to know about both before making a decision.
+And if you need more space, read our queen vs king mattresses comparison for the two largest sizes outside of Cal king.

 Full vs queen mattresses: Key differences